honeycombio/refinery/CONTRIBUTING.md

 # Running Refinery tests locally

-Refinery tests require a local instance of Redis to execute.
-A simple way to run this is using Docker:

-`docker run --name refinery-redis -p 6379:6379 -d redis`

-Then you can execute the tests with:
+Tests require a local installation of redis.
+See [here](https://redis.io/docs/install/install-stack) for how to get it running.

+With Redis running, you can run Refinery tests by running the command below at the root of the Refinery directory.

 `make test`